kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

 [New policy matching MADR](./005-policy-matching.md) introduces a new approach how Kuma applies configuration to proxies.
 Rolling out strategy implies creating a new set of policies that satisfy a new policy matching.
-Current MADR aims to define a `MeshLogging`.
+Current MADR aims to define a `MeshAccessLog`.

 # Considered Options

-* Create a MeshLogging policy:
+* Create a MeshAccessLog policy:
+  * Move backend to the `MeshAccessLogBackend` policy now and allow inlining in the `MeshAccessLog` policy itself.
+  * Move backend to the `MeshAccessLogBackend` policy now.
-  * Keep backends in the `Mesh` resource for now, move them into `MeshLoggingBackend` policy in the future.
+  * Keep backends in the `Mesh` resource for now, move them into `MeshAccessLogBackend` policy in the future.
-  * Move backend to the `MeshLoggingBackend` policy now.
-  * Embed backend in `MeshLogging` policy.
+  * Embed backend in `MeshAccessLog` policy.

 # Decision Outcome

-To be determined.
+Move backend to the `MeshAccessLogBackend` policy now and allow inlining in the logging policy itself.

+## Decision Drivers

+* Being able to assign RBAC permissions to an observability role (if it was in the `Mesh` object then the "observability" role would have full `Mesh` permissions).
+* The option to inline gives more flexibility and is easier to apply one policy than two.
+* Moving the policy now minimises the work needed in the future.

 ## Overview

-MeshLogging allows users to log incoming and outgoing traffic for services.
+`MeshAccessLog` allows users to log incoming and outgoing traffic for services.
 This feature is useful in the following scenarios:
 * Auditing - services that contain important data might want to log access to its resources for auditing purposes.
 * Debugging - an engineer might want to see traffic going in/out of a service to debug misbehaviour.